 Refer to Diagram: The Battery cover is the large round disk shown in the diagram.

-Note: This same disk is also used as a probe zero reference disk.
+Note: This same disk is also used as a probe zero disk when the zero feature is set to the 'manual' option.
 Simply remove the cover when replacing the batteries (2 AA cells).
 When performing a manual probe zero function, simply place the transducer on disk making firm contact.
-Important: Be sure the battery polarity is correct, which can be found on the back label of the ZX-6.
+Important: Be sure the battery polarity is correct, which can be found on the back label of the ZX-6 DL.